wespen/Sample-API-test/README.md

-# Truebase Code Test challange microservice #
+# Code Test challange microservice #

 Description of API routes is available in `/swagger` endpoint in development environment